Looking for the best web hosting service on the market? Then you’re in the right place.

-And the best part is that you can always upgrade to VPS or other costly hosting plans if you think your current hosting account isn’t capable enough to survive frequent traffic surge as your need evolves.
+And the best part is you can always upgrade to VPS or other costly hosting plans if you think your current hosting account isn’t capable enough to survive frequent traffic surge as your needs evolve.

-Often shared hosting boast unlimited disk space, unlimited bandwidth, unlimited domains, and basically unlimited everything.
+Often, shared hosting boasts unlimited disk space, unlimited bandwidth, unlimited domains, and basically unlimited everything.
 While they claim to offer unlimited resources, you’re required to be fully compliant with your hosting company’s Terms of Service and only utilize disk space and bandwidth in the normal operation of a personal or small business website.

 You’ll be asked to upgrade your hosting option in case your site exceeds their usage policies.

-As your website grows and your need evolves, you might need more control and flexibility over your hosting server.
+As your website grows and your needs evolve, you might need more control and flexibility over your hosting server.
 This is where VPS comes in.

 VPS is short for Virtual Private Server.
-With VPS, while you’ll be still sharing hosting resources with other sites, you get a lot more dedicated power and flexibility for your site.
+With VPS, while you’ll still be sharing hosting resources with other sites, you’ll get a lot more dedicated power and flexibility for your site.